charl11e/books-website/README.md

 - All code is commented throughout to justify/explain features and choices, including additional features beyond the specification
 - All JSDoc files are located in out file
 - ESLint has been run using provided rules and any issues have been rectified
-- .git file is attached to assignment, but I have also attached photos of my git history
+- .git file is attached to assignment, but I have also attached photos of my git history (Find under Git Files)
 - All references for code/images not included in the lecture material are listed below

 # Execution Instructions: